FAQs for Hunters

-If you have misplaced your current MGBH e-Permit, you can reprint and sign a copy of the e-Permit from the confirmation email received at the time of purchase.
-In the event that the confirmation email is no longer available, the purchaser can recover the e-Permit(s) from the Environment and Climate Change Canada website.
-If you are experiencing problems in recovering your e-Permit(s), do not purchase another e-Permit.
-Please contact the permitting office at 1-855-869-8670 or by email at email@example.com for assistance.
+If you have misplaced your current MGBH e-Permit, you can simply reprint and sign a copy of it from the confirmation email received at the time of purchase.
+If the confirmation email is no longer available, you can recover the e-Permit(s) using the email address used at the time of purchase from the Environment and Climate Change Canada website.
+If you are experiencing problems in recovering your e-Permit(s), contact the permitting office at 1-855-869-8670 or by email at firstname.lastname@example.org for assistance.
+Do not purchase another e-Permit.
 The MGBH e-Permit is not transferrable or refundable.

 Question: May I give my Migratory Game Bird Hunting Permit to a hunting partner if, for some reason, I cannot go hunting?

-Answer: No. Your Migratory Game Bird Hunting Permit (or e-Permit) is not transferable it must only be used by the person whose name and information is indicated on the permit (or e-Permit).
+Answer: No. Your Migratory Game Bird Hunting Permit (or e-Permit) is non-transferable.
+The permit (or e-Permit) can only be used by the person whose name and information is indicated on it.